HackBulgaria/Interviews/Karieri-v-Bulgaria-2015/Pens/README.md

 It's been a long day and you have managed to collect a lot of pens.

-But there is one questions that you need to answer - is there a company that you have missed to take a pen from?
-Some companies have many different types of pens.
+But there is one questions that you need to answer - have you managed to collect at least one pen from each type there is?
+There are many companies having different pen types.
+Some are the same and sone are different.

-You are interested in having at least one type of pen from each company at the event.
+**You are interested in collecting at least one pen from each type there is!**

 And since you are a programmer, you can use code to help yourself.